gerdm/aistats2022/slides.md

   1. Neural linear approximation
   2. Lim2 approximation
   3. Neural tangent approximation
-* Fully Bayesian solutions are computationally expensive
+* Fully Bayesian solutions are computationally expensive.
   <!-- Not an online method; very expensive to compute at every timestep -->
   1. Hamiltonian Monte Carlo (HMC) sampling of posterior beliefs
   <!-- Does not scale well as the number of parameters increases -->